codebox/stellar-classification-parser/README.md

     npm install -g jasmine

-and then run Jasmine against the `spec.js` file from the root of the project:
+and then run following command from the root of the project:

-    jasmine tests/spec.js
+    jasmine